wdawson/okta.github.io/_source/_posts/2018-12-26-react-native-android-play-store.md

 <Processing running={state.running} factors={state.factors} press={this.press} />
 ```

-So you’re passing the three parameters just discussed, the first two from the state.
+So you're passing the three parameters just discussed, the first two from the state.
 Now change the state property to include these new values:

 ```javascript
 state = {